IceGawd/VoltageDimentionalReduction/highLevelDocs/Voltage_Project_plan.md

 k-means to generate the partition.
 Relying on **streaming** K-means++ and K-means allows fast processing of large files that don't fit in memory.

-## Implementation outline

-The main classes are:

-* **SetOfPoints**: two numpy arrays points: an array of dimension nXd where n  is the number of points, d is the dimension of each point. weights, an array of size n which defines the weights of the points.
-* **Problem**: Contains a set of points, a kernel width c and a resistance to the ground r.
-The class has a method: calcResisitanceMatrix which outputs a (potentially sparse) matrix of size (n+1)X(n+1) which defines the weights associated with pairs of points.
-The matrix can be sparse if we zero the weights are smaller than some threshold
-* **Solver**: Finds the voltage map for each point in a pointset for a given problem for a given landmark (a point or set of points)
-* **FindBestParameters** Finds the best settings for the parameters c and R. For a  given Problem + landmarks $$ \bigoplus $$
-* **Kmeans**: given a data file, uses streaming to generate a weighted set of points (a partition).
-* **Visualization**: create 2D visualizations of the voltage map
-* **VoltageMap**: a collection of solutions which defines the location of each point

 ## Skills required

 * Experience in data analysis